MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cshellmanager-class.md

 ### <a name="parameters"></a>Parametri

 *cbSize*<br/>
-[in] Le dimensioni dell'elenco di elementi.
+in Dimensioni dell'elenco di elementi.

 ### <a name="return-value"></a>Valore restituito

-Un puntatore per l'elenco di elementi creati se ha esito positivo. in caso contrario NULL.
+Puntatore all'elenco di elementi creato in caso di esito positivo; in caso contrario, NULL.

 ##  <a name="cshellmanager"></a>  CShellManager::CShellManager